What do you need to build a house, or a deck, or a chair?

 Really!

-This Thanksgiving, think about some of the more surprising ways trees are rooted in our lives, and use this free Project Learning Tree activity We All Need Trees to help children discover different products we get from trees and how much we depend on trees in our daily lives.
+This week is a great opportunity to think about some of the more surprising ways trees are rooted in our lives, and use this free Project Learning Tree activity, We All Need Trees, to help young people discover different products we get from trees and how much we depend on trees in our daily lives.

-The United States forest products industry is a major contributor to the national economy, representing approximately 4% of U.S. manufacturing GDP (source: American Forest & Paper Association).
-In Michigan, forest products industries contribute more than $20 billion in economic output.
+The United States forest products industry is a major contributor to the national economy, representing approximately 4% of U.S. manufacturing gross domestic product (GDP).

 How can you tell if the trees used to make forest products were responsibly sourced and replanted?
-Look for labels and other information that indicate the product comes from a responsibly managed forest.
-The two most common forest certification labels in the U.S. are Sustainable Forestry Initiative (SFI) and Forest Stewardship Council (FSC).
-These independent organizations require audits to ensure sustainable forestry practices are being used, such as replanting, protection of water quality, and conservation of biological diversity.
+Look for the Sustainable Forestry Initiative (SF) label and other information that indicate the product comes from a responsibly managed forest.
+SFI is an independent independent non-profit organization that requires audits to ensure sustainable forestry practices are being used, such as replanting, protection of water quality, and conservation of biological diversity.

 Students in grades 6-8 can explore the environmental, social, and economic criteria of forest certification and examine the steps involved in making a certified forest product using Project Learning Tree’s activity What’s in a Label? found in PLT’s Explore Your Environment: K-8 Activity Guide.